sylhare/sylhare.github.io/_posts/2022/2022-11-07-Database-sync-with-debezium.md

 - `table.include.list`: to filter based on the tables include in that list.
 - `column.include.list`: even more specific to filter changes only from the columns from a table from a database in that list.
   - No need for `database.include` or `table.include` when using this one.
-- `topic.prefix`: Will be put at the beginning of the topic for each sync events such as:
+- `topic.prefix`: Will be put at the beginning of the topic for each sync event such as:
   - Topic by default **{prefix}.{db name}.{db column}**

-There's also a part where you can define more information about the Kafka connection, but we don't need it in this example, but you can have a look in the well-made [confluent documentation].
+There's also a part where you can define more information about the Kafka connection, but we don't need it in this example, but you can have a look at the well-made [confluent documentation].

 #### Connector Sink